 Herdade do Peso means Estate of the Weight, named as such because decades ago the local farmers came here to weigh their wheat.
 Traditionally known for wheat production and olive plantations, Vidigueira is now recognized for its exceptional wines.

-Herdade do Peso, Sogrape’s estate in the Alentejo, is located in the region of Vidigueira, traditionally known for wheat production and olive plantations that now has become known for its exceptional wines.
-Twelve terroirs and seven different grapes varieties has endowed wonderful diversity for winemakers.
-The wines produced here have their own style, different from the rest of the Alentejo.
-They have, aromatic intensity, elegance, freshness and great ageing potential.
+Herdade do Peso is located in Pedrogão within the Vidigueira commune—a name now recognized for its abundance of grape vines, such is the importance of this agriculture in this region.
+Twelve terroirs and seven different grapes varieties have endowed wonderful diversity for the winemaker.
+The wines produced here have their own style, different from the rest of the Alentejo region, with aromatic intensity, elegance, freshness and great ageing potential.

 Learn more about Herdade do Peso on the producer’s website, sogrape.com.